daikichiba9511/SQLSketch.jl/docs/src/api.md

 println("Inserted $(result.rowcount) rows")
 ```

-See [benchmark results](../../benchmark/RESULTS.md) for detailed performance analysis.
+See `benchmark/RESULTS.md` in the repository for detailed performance analysis.

 ### UPDATE